shivajiva101/sban/README.md

 Please note that if you delete or adjust the setting, after restarting the server, bans created while the setting was active will not change and will retain their adjusted expiry dates.

+#### sban.accounts_per_ip

+Restricts accounts a player can make from an ip address.

+Example: sban.accounts_per_ip = 5

+Please note this is optional and without the setting the player accounts are unrestricted.

 #### CREDITS